mttschltz/kittythinks/content/the-canterbury-tales-by-chaucer-the-pardoner-the-second-nun-the-canon-s-yeoman-the-manciple.md

 He doesn't want much but the same protection for his brother, **Tiburtius**.

-**Tiburtius**, upon being told of his luck (which he can only get if he becomes a Christian), accepts Christ and all and the three henceforth experience miracles.
+**Tiburtius**, upon being told of his luck (which he can only get if he becomes a Christian), accepts Christ and all three henceforth experience miracles.

 This micracle-granting does not go unnoticed by the Romans, and the three are summoned to appear before the **prefect**.